Skip to content

 The sign-in window didn't open

-Authorization happens in your browser.
-If it didn't open automatically, allow pop-ups and try again, or copy the URL your client shows and open it manually.
-In Claude Code, run /mcp and choose Authenticate; in the Codex CLI, run codex mcp login opencapital.
+Authorization opens in your browser — allow pop-ups and retry.
+In Claude Code run /mcp → Authenticate; in the Codex CLI, run codex mcp login opencapital.

 It says “needs login” or stopped working

-Sign-in tokens can expire.
-Re-authorize from your client's connector settings, or remove and re-add the OpenCapital server and sign in again — that resolves most connection issues.
+Tokens can expire — re-authorize from your client's connector settings, or remove and re-add the OpenCapital server.

 Connection failed or the server is unreachable

-Confirm the URL is exactly https://api.opencapital.sh/mcp and that you chose the Streamable HTTP transport (not stdio).
-Make sure your client is up to date — the older SSE transport is deprecated in favor of HTTP.
+Confirm the URL is exactly https://api.opencapital.sh/mcp, the transport is Streamable HTTP (not stdio), and your client is up to date.

 Still stuck?